The Main

 Mon Petit Poulet

-Mon Petit Poulet in Rosemont gets right to the heart of comfort food with fried chicken, ribs, and rôtisserie classics that are anything but fancy—but all flavour.
-The team behind it serves up food that’s simple, hearty, and unapologetically good.
-The fried chicken is the star: crispy, flavourful, and not too greasy.
-Their hot chicken, piled high on brioche with cheese curd grits and gravy, is a local favourite.
-But don’t sleep on the poutine.
-As for the vibe?
-It’s casual with a playful, industrial touch.
-Grab a beer, dig in, and let the food speak for itself.
+Mon Petit Poulet in Rosemont goes straight to the heart of comfort food with fried chicken, ribs, and rotisserie classics.
+The fried chicken is the star—crispy, flavourful, not too greasy—but the poutine holds its own.
+The hot chicken piled on brioche with cheese curd grits and gravy is a local favourite too.
+The vibe is casual with a playful, industrial edge.
+Grab a beer, dig in, and let the food do the talking.

 RestaurantRosemont